UdUdof/data-analytics-projects/sql/Employee Analytics/README.md

 ---
  b) What is the turnover rate for each department?
  ####
    This section looks at how many employees are leaving each department.
-A high turnover rate in a department could mean there are      issues like poor work environment, low satisfaction, or lack of support.
+A high turnover rate in a department could mean there are      issues like **poor work environment, low satisfaction, or lack of support**.

   I calculated the turnover rate using this formula:

-            Turnover Rate (%) = (Employees Who Left / Total Employees) * 100
+            Turnover Rate (%) = (Number of Employees Who Left / Total Employees in Department) * 100

   ```sql
    SELECT
 		d.department_id,